 The weight loss industry is a very profitable niche, bringing in $60.5 billion dollars in 2013 according to a Market Research Report.
 Millions of people find weight loss a constant battle, which makes them receptive to creative weight loss marketing statements.
 A claim of quick weight loss paired with before and after pictures is pretty much a slam dunk method for producing sales.
 The question is how far can weight loss companies go in making advertising claims?

 The standard for what can and cannot be said in weight loss marketing pieces is relatively simple.
-Each claim must be supported by objective scientific proof.
-Put another way, you can’t just make things up, something affiliates, in particular, are known to do.
+A business must support each with objective scientific proof.
+Put another way, you can’t just make things up, something we all know affiliates do on occasion.

 Then we have the issue of extraordinary versus typical results.
 This distinction often comes into play with before and after pictures.
 You’ve seen them.
 The first picture is of a pale person frowning who looks fat and bloated.
 The second picture shows the same person smiling like mad, tan and looking very thin.
 Accompanying the image is a statement along the lines of “Jan lost 23 pounds in 10 days.”
 Of course, the text doesn’t mention Jan bloated up before the 10 days by consuming lots of salt to retain water.
 There is also no mention of the fact the model then lived off of 500 calories a day while biking for eight hours each day during the 10-day weight loss period.